Details of Some Applications Made in past 12 months

 Closed premises reopened

 Stephen was approached by a company whose pub restaurant had been closed down.
 They had decided to create a new company to run the place and assumed that because the company address and the directors were the same this would not be a problem.
 They did not realise that when the old company ceased to exist the Premise Licence lapsed.
 The council closed the premises down pending an application for the grant of a new Premises Licence.
 Stephen made applications for Temporary Events notices to enable the premises to remain open and applied for the new licence.
 There had to be a significant reduction in the trading hours because of a change in the council’s licensing policy.
-The application was approved at the end of the 28 day period and the premises and are once again trading profitably.
+The application was approved at the end of the 28 day period and the premises are once again trading profitably.

 New vineyard for Maidstone